Last Updated on

 Prior to the Great Fire of 1405, the city of Berne consisted mostly of wooden structures and buildings.
 However, the fire nearly wiped out the entire town.
 When it was rebuilt, they used sandstone for re-constructing the buildings and structures.
 Many believe that the Old City of Berne owes it to this disastrous fire to have established that coherent town planning concept.
 All stone houses were built using a similar medieval style.
 In the 15th century, the famous arcade was added along with many expansions done on houses.
 The next three centuries saw slight modifications on these houses and buildings but the key elements in the design and materials remained intact.

 Outside the walls of the Old City, there were other neighboring communities.
 This is what has made an impression with UNESCO knowing that despite the growth of modern cities around it, the medieval core of the Old City was untouched.
-The modernization on the neighboring communities around the Old City of Berne did open up new opportunities to develop the old city without changing its authentic medieval character.
-In addition, a bridge was built from 1842 to 1844 that will cross the Aare River.
+The modernization of the neighboring communities around the Old City of Berne did open up new opportunities to develop the old city without changing its authentic medieval character.
+In addition, a bridge was built from 1842 to 1844 which will cross the Aare River.
 This bridge was larger than the old bridge of Untertorbrucke, which was built in the 15th century, and still exists today.

 What to See